|

-Ken Ruben, a long time member of the Southern California Transit Advocates, official caller of the Internet Radio Show called Lets Talk Trains and a friend of mine arranged for Michael Dukakis to speak at their February Meeting.
-I have admired Mr. Dukakis for years as a pro rail supporter.
+Ken Ruben, a long-time member of the Southern California Transit Advocates, official caller of the Internet Radio Show Let's Talk Trains and a friend of mine, arranged for Michael Dukakis to speak at their February meeting.
+I have admired Mr. Dukakis for years as a pro-rail supporter.
 He was once the Governor of Massachusetts and a Democratic candidate for President of the United States in 1988.
-So when Ken invited me to the SOCTA Meeting to hear him speak I couldn't wait for that day to come.
-Knowing I had a morning to kill I had to come up with a plan and thought about doing some train riding before going to LA for the meeting.
+So when Ken invited me to the SOCTA Meeting to hear him speak, I could not wait for that day to arrive.
+Knowing I had a morning to kill, I came up with a plan and thought about doing some train riding before going to LA for the meeting.

-My Surfliner 564 I had detrained from now ready to depart Solana Beach.
-I walked over to a favorite Donut Shop before returning to the northbound platform.
-Coaster 642 arrived and went into the Del Mar Siding before my northbound train arrived.
+Surfliner 564 that I had detrained from was now ready to depart Solana Beach.
+I walked over to a favorite donut shop before returning to the northbound platform.
+Coaster 642 arrived and went into the Del Mar siding before my northbound train arrived.

 Here is a view of one of my all time favorite private cars, the Pony Express.